henrikenquist/aces-up/README.md

 Refactoring

-- optimize the code; running large batches on an old laptop is takes time
+- optimize the code; running large batches on an old laptop takes time, and energy is at a premium in this day and age
 - use a more object-oriented approach
 - create a design which facilitates easy addition of new rules
 - make the code more "pythonic" and less verbose
-- use a database framework such as SQLAlchemy
+- delegate logging/print-outs and timers to decorators
-- delegate logging and timers to decorators
+- (use a database framework such as SQLAlchemy)
 - ... and the list goes on

 New features